zalando/zalando-howto-open-source/README.md

 ####Don't:
 - Refer to Zalando specifics, such as internal teams and processes
 - Include large chunks of code without explaining what they represent
-- Lack details critical to a user’s ability to install/run/use your project
+- Lack details critical to a user's ability to install/run/use your project
 - Include any code that presents security vulnerabilities

 ####Syntax and Formatting
 Markdown is the simplest and most easily understood syntax; we recommend using it for all your documentation.
-However, we realize that there are exceptions: PyPi, for example, uses reStructuredText, and the Python community in general doesn’t use Markdown.
+However, we realize that there are exceptions: PyPi, for example, uses reStructuredText, and the Python community in general doesn't use Markdown.
 If Markdown isn’t practical, then we recommend using only one markup format in your project.
 The format you choose should be [GitHub-supported](https://github.com/github/markup#markups).

 For readability, break up text often.